Our School Council are selected through an ‘election process’ during which the children learn so much about the democratic process.

-Click on the links below to read our councillors thoughts on the election:
+Click on the links below to read our councillors thoughts on the elections:

 Orchard School Elections for the School Council – our thoughts